 Attention: Records Dept. There is a $5.00 fee for requests from insurance companies.
 Payment is accepted by cash or check payable to BCSO.

 PUBLIC RECORDS REQUESTS

-To make a public records request, please submit our Public Records Request Form by mail, in person at our office or emailed to firstname.lastname@example.org which can be located in the forms section of our website.
+To make a public records request, please submit our Public Records Request Form by mail, in person at our office or emailed to email@example.com .
 Our Public Information Officer can be reached at (208)788-5536 for additional questions.
+Public Records Request Form

 The Blaine County Sheriff’s Office does not perform background checks for individuals.
 However, forms are available from our Records Department to request a statewide or national background check or you can contact the agencies directly.

 The Idaho State Police Bureau of Criminal Identification will perform an inquiry of the Idaho Central Repository of Criminal History Records for a processing fee.
 The ISP Bureau of Criminal Identification can be reached at (208) 884-7130. https://www.isp.idaho.gov/BCI/index.html

 A nationwide personal criminal history can be requested from the Federal Bureau of Investigation for a processing fee.
 The FBI Liaison Office can be reached at (304)625-5590.https://www.fbi.gov/about-us/cjis/identity-history-summary-checks